COMBI “Communication competences for migrants and disadvantaged background learners in bilingual work environments”

 The goals of COMBI project are to develop innovative and inclusive/systemic practices and methods focused on acquiring communication competences in the languages required in the workplace.
 It takes into consideration the multilingual reality of European regions.
 The aim of the method is not to acquire full competences in two or more languages, but to make sure that the regional language is taken into consideration as far as it fulfils language requirements in the workplace.

-- A Needs Analysis, already available for download on the COMBI website, composed of two parts:
+- The Needs Analysis, composed of two parts:

 - A review of the available literature on the use of minority languages in the health care sector,